Reports: Man kills self after standoff at Honolulu hotel

 “Everybody is accounted for,” Lynch said.

-Authorities have not released any details about the events leading up to the stand-off.
-Police believe the man is in the military.
+Authorities have not released any details about the events leading up to the standoff.

+A spokesperson for the U.S. Navy Pacific Submarine Force told news outlets the man was one of its sailors.
+He was not immediately identified but the Honolulu Star-Advertiser and KITV said he was 40 years old.

+“We are deeply saddened by the loss of a shipmate,” U.S. Navy Commander Cindy Fields said in the statement.
+“This is a tragic loss to our force and the Navy family.”

 Photos and videos shared by local media showed about 100 people locked down in the hotel’s ballroom.
 Displaced guests were provided with food, blankets and pillows.
 Hours after the standoff began, guests sheltering in place were allowed to leave.